osmc/osmc/README.md

 #### Help and support ####

-For help and support, please refer to our blog at http://osmc.tv.
+For help and support, please refer to our blog at <a href="https://osmc.tv">https://osmc.tv</a>.
+We have a discussion forum at <a href="https://discourse.osmc.tv">https://discourse.osmc.tv</a> with a bustling community full of users eager to help each other out.